 You’ve probably heard this before, but the fact of the matter is that knowing your customer is always important.

 But how do you get to know your customer?
 Well, one of the best ways is for you to be able to know where your prospective customers spend their time.
-If you know what other businesses that they spend time in, you can place your marketing materials accurately.
+If you know what other businesses they spend time in, you can accurately place your marketing materials.

 You should also consider continually surveying your existing customers and asking for feedback in every way you can – it’s the best way for you to improve.